sk981102/tensorflow_certificate/README.md

 # tensorflow_certificate
-Study Progress for Obtaining the TensorFlow certification
+To Obtain the TensorFlow certification